vuejs/vuex/docs/pt-br/testing.md

 ### Execução de testes

-If your mutations and actions are written properly, the tests should have no direct dependency on Browser APIs after proper mocking.
-Thus you can simply bundle the tests with webpack and run it directly in Node.
-Alternatively, you can use `mocha-loader` or Karma + `karma-webpack` to run the tests in real browsers.

 Se suas mutações e ações estiverem escritas corretamente, os testes não devem ter dependência direta das APIs do navegador após uma mudança apropriada.
 Assim, você pode simplesmente agrupar os testes com o webpack e executá-lo diretamente no Node.
 Alternativamente, você pode usar `mocha-loader` ou Karma +` karma-webpack` para executar os testes em navegadores reais.

 #### Rodando no Node